The Southampton County Historical Society possesses one of the most historically significant and culturally important stories in America.

 Donor engagement

 Southampton County has an extraordinary story to tell.
-This initiative ensures the world experiences that story clearly, accurately, and professionally.
+This initiative ensures that story is presented clearly, accurately, professionally, and with the respect it deserves.

 Tom Powell